-- i.
-This email address is for issue related to transfer requests and the procedures set forth in this policy only. - ii.
-The email address should be managed to ensure messages are received by someone who can respond to the transfer issue.

-iii.
-Messages received at such email address must be responded to within a commercial reasonable timeframe not to exceed seven (7) calendar days.
+- .
+This email address is for issue related to transfer requests and the procedures set forth in this policy only. - i.
+The email address should be managed to ensure messages are received by someone who can respond to the transfer issue. - Messages received at such email address must be responded to within a commercial reasonable timeframe not to exceed seven (7) calendar days.

-5. EPP - based Registry Requirements for Registrars
+5. "Registrar Lock" Status and EPP - based Registry Requirements for Registrars